 If any of the parts of either the lift or vehicle appear defective, do not operate the aerial lift.
 Remove the defective lift from service until repairs are made by a qualified person.

 Part of OSHA's aerial lift requirements specify that all aerial lifts in-use must comply with the American National Standards for "Vehicle Mounted Elevating and Rotating Work Platforms", also known as ANSI A92.2-1969.
 Keep this in when using an older aerial lift, or when shopping for a new one.

-You may also want to consider downloading IndustrySafe’s mobile app to record your inspection findings.
-This EHS management software will enable you to use pre-built checklists based off of OSHA regulations (including its aerial lift requirements).
-You can also create your own checklists based off your company’s needs.
+You may also want to consider downloading Vector EHS Management Software's mobile app to record your inspection findings.
+This EHS management software will enable you to use pre-built checklists based on OSHA regulations (including its aerial lift requirements).
+You can also create your own checklists based off your company's needs.

-IndustrySafe’s inspection mobile app will also let you upload pictures of defective items and work with or without internet access.
-To test out the IndustrySafe mobile app and see if it’s a fit for you, sign up for a free demo account before downloading it in either the App Store® or Google Play™.
+Vector EHS Management's inspection mobile app will also let you upload pictures of defective items and work with or without internet access.
+To test out the Vector EHS mobile app and see if it's a fit for you, sign up for a free demo account before downloading it in either the App Store® or Google Play™.